Taiwan Professional Basketball League

-The Taiwan Professional Basketball League (TPBL, 台灣職業籃球大聯盟) is a professional basketball league in Taiwan composed of 7 teams.
+The Taiwan Professional Basketball League (TPBL, 台灣職業籃球大聯盟) is a professional basketball league in Taiwan composed of seven teams.
 It is the fourth Taiwanese professional basketball league after the Chinese Basketball Alliance (CBA; 1994–1999), P. League+ (PLG; founded in 2020), and T1 League (2021–2024).

 History

 2024

 On June 22, 2024, Walter Wang, the chairman of the New Taipei Kings, announced that the new league would be established.
-And there were four teams of the P. League+ (the Formosa Dreamers, Hsinchu Toplus Lioneers, Kaohsiung 17LIVE Steelers, and the New Taipei Kings) and five teams of the T1 League (the Kaohsiung Aquas, New Taipei CTBC DEA, Tainan TSG GhostHawks, Taipei Mars, and the Taiwan Beer Leopards) submitted the letter of intent to join the new league.
+Four teams of the P. League+ (the Formosa Dreamers, Hsinchu Toplus Lioneers, Kaohsiung 17LIVE Steelers, and the New Taipei Kings) and five teams of the T1 League (the Kaohsiung Aquas, New Taipei CTBC DEA, Tainan TSG GhostHawks, Taipei Mars, and the Taiwan Beer Leopards) submitted a letter of intent to join the new league.
 There was a Southeast Asia basketball team would join the league.
-(Note: The news reported that Southeast Asia basketball team would be Singapore national team.)
+(Note: The news reported that the Southeast Asia basketball team would be Singapore national team.)
 On June 24, the new league preparation committee announced that the new season would start on November.
-On June 26, the P. League+ announced that two leagues aimed to merge for 2024–25 season.
-T1 League announced that the five teams of the T1 League would organize the new league for 2024–25 season.
+On June 26, the P. League+ announced that two leagues aimed to merge for the 2024–25 season.
+T1 League announced that the five teams of the T1 League would organize the new league for the 2024–25 season.
 The new league preparation committee announced that the eleven teams of the two leagues would organize the new league.
 On July 1, Chang Shu-Jen, the general manager of the Hsinchu Toplus Lioneers, was temporarily named as the spokesman of the new league.
-And the new league preparation committee announced that P. League+ and T1 League would jointly hold the united draft on July 15.
+The new league preparation committee announced that P. League+ and T1 League would jointly hold the united draft on July 15.
 On July 8, Chuang Jui-Hsiung was named as the commissioner of the new league.
-And the Taipei Fubon Braves, Taoyuan Pauian Pilots, and the Kaohsiung 17LIVE Steelers announced to quit the new league preparation for the new season of the P. League+.
+The Taipei Fubon Braves, Taoyuan Pauian Pilots, and the Kaohsiung 17LIVE Steelers announced to quit the new league in preparation for the new season of the P. League+.
 On July 9, the Tainan TSG GhostHawks announced to quit the new league preparation for the new season of the P. League+.
-And the Taipei Taishin Mars, New Taipei Kings, New Taipei CTBC DEA, Taoyuan Taiwan Beer Leopards, Hsinchu Toplus Lioneers, Formosa Dreamers, and the Kaohsiung Aquas announced to join the Taiwan Professional Basketball League.
+The Taipei Taishin Mars, New Taipei Kings, New Taipei CTBC DEA, Taoyuan Taiwan Beer Leopards, Hsinchu Toplus Lioneers, Formosa Dreamers, and the Kaohsiung Aquas announced to join the Taiwan Professional Basketball League.
 On July 23, the TPBL held the first draft.
-There were 33 players participated in the draft, and 11 players were chosen in 3 rounds.
+33 players participated in the draft, and 11 players were chosen in three rounds.
 On August 1, the TPBL announced that Wang Chih-Chun and Yang He-Ping, former secretary general of the T1 League and former chief operating officer of the P. League+, were the deputy secretaries of the league.
-On August 21, the TPBL announced that new season would play as seven teams.
+On August 21, the TPBL announced that the new season would play as seven teams.
 On September 19, the TPBL announced that Larry Chi was the secretary general of the league.
 On October 19, the 2024–25 season opening game, matched by the New Taipei CTBC DEA and the Formosa Dreamers, was played at Taichung Intercontinental Basketball Stadium.